 By default, the option “Perform the selected actions on save” is un-checked.
 We need to check it.

-Here, we have 3 child options as:
+Here, we have 3 options as follows:

 - Format source code